AugustDG/Unity-Utilities/README.md

+## Changelog (1-12-2020 // ~8:50)
+ - Changed solution and project name
+ - Added some instructions to the README =D

 # Unity Utilities
  Utilities to improve the C# experience in Unity: ranging from extension methods to shorter code length.

+ For now to use this library, you need to copy the repo (or download it) and build a .dll file in Visual Studio, Jetbrains Rider or any .NET IDE, to then add it to your Unity project!
+Alternatively, you can also copy all the scripts in your project and add the namespaces where you need them :)

 # Extension Methods